Ahm3dAlAli/AgentBlend/README.md

 - Node.js 16+
 - Yarn or npm
 - Ethereum-compatible blockchain for full functionality (Ganache for local development)
+- Claude API key from Anthropic (for LLM features)

 ### 💻 Installation